maxwhitepl/maxwhitepl/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on SCP-RP
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Garry's mod source
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ExtremeOnly / SCP-RP
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with WWW
-- 💬 Ask me about ...
+- 💬 Ask me about SCP-RP
-- 📫 How to reach me: ...
+- 📫 How to reach me: Priv job
-- 😄 Pronouns: ...
+- 😄 Pronouns: What?
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: SCP is real
 -->